You And Your Mom Enter A Drawing

 Our next step involved serious research.
 We consulted books, websites, and even ventured into our backyard, armed with binoculars, to observe real-life squirrels in their natural habitat.
 We learned about their different species, their unique behaviors, and their surprisingly expressive faces.

-We discovered the intricate details that made squirrels so captivating: the delicate twitch of their whiskers, the way they hold their nuts, the way sunlight glints off their fur.
+We discovered the nuanced details that made squirrels so captivating: the delicate twitch of their whiskers, the way they hold their nuts, the way sunlight glints off their fur.
 This research phase transformed our initial apprehension into a newfound appreciation for these small, furry creatures.
 We started to see the beauty in their complexity, and this translated into a significant improvement in our drawings.

 Phase 3: The Artistic Renaissance (and a Few More Laughs)